-Since its formation the Chapter has organized a number of CPD seminars nationally and internationally on varied subjects including on direct and indirect taxes, cyber security, IFRS, Risk Management, Communication skills etc. Additionally, due to the ongoing pandemic the chapter organized the annual gala in a virtual environment in association with the Toronto Chapter in 2020 and 2021 and continues such activities in 2021-22 year too.
+Since its formation the Chapter has organized several CPD seminars nationally and internationally on varied subjects including on direct and indirect taxes, cyber security, IFRS, Risk Management, Communication skills, etc.

 CPD Calendar events organized since the chapter formation: 70+

 The chapter boast of being the recipient of "Best Chapter Award" in Category I for 4 consecutive years in and has been able to create strong network in the professional fraternity which helped us source and organize the best-in-class speakers for professional development opportunities for our members.
 Large accounting firms have evinced keen interest in the activities of the Chapter.